• Skip to primary navigation

 For the fritters:

-• 1 cup cilantro stems and leaves, chopped
+• 1 cup cilantro (stems and leaves) chopped (see note)

-• salt to taste (I used a total of 1 teaspoon kosher salt; use less for table salt)
+• salt to taste (I used 1 teaspoon kosher salt; use less for table salt)

 • pepper to taste